bisserai/bisserai/README.md

 hi, i'm bissera
-i'm trying to learn python to analyse eeg data 🧠 i love the mountains and the sea ⛰️ 🌊
+i'm trying to learn python to analyse m/eeg data 🧠 i love the mountains and the sea ⛰️ 🌊

 <!---